jaderfeijo/mango-framework/README.md

 the following:

  `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/installer/install | bash /dev/stdin`

 This will download the latest version of the install script and install Mango in the `/usr/lib/mango` path as well as create a symlink to the `mango` command line utility at `/usr/bin/mango`

+You can also specify a certain branch to install from.
+For example, if you wish to install the `development` version of Mango, simply specify `development` as the last parameter as demonstrated below:

+ ` $ curl -L https://github.com/jaderfeijo/mango-framework/raw/installer/install | bash /dev/stdin development`

 Uninstalling
 ------------------------------------